How to Use Free Fonts Legally Without Breaking Copyright Laws

 Think of a font not as a simple image or a piece of text, but as a piece of software.

-Understanding these terms is the only way to ensure your website projects are both beautiful and fully compliant, giving you the peace of mind to focus on what you do best building your brand.
+Understanding these terms is the only way to ensure your website projects are both beautiful and fully compliant, giving you the peace of mind to focus on what you do best: building your brand.

 The Core Principles of Using a Free Font Legally

-And yeah, each of those uses usually needs its own license.
+Each of those uses usually needs its own license.
 To make it even trickier, there's no such thing as a one-size-fits-all license for fonts.

 Understanding Different Font Licenses for Your Website

-A webfont license is made exactly for this.
+A webfont license is specifically made for this.
 But even these licenses often have their own set of rules and limitations.
 You might find that a license limits usage to a certain number of monthly pageviews or is only valid for a single domain name.

 | License Type | What You Can Do | The Fine Print |